Bestbynature/Mathematics-Magicians/README.md

 # 📖 [Mathematics Magician] <a name="about-project"></a>

-**[Mathematics Magician](https://bestbynature.github.io/Mathematics-Magicians/)** is a website for all fans of mathematics.
+**[Mathematics Magician](https://first-render-app-deploy.onrender.com/)** is a website for all fans of mathematics.
 It is a Single Page App (SPA) built with react and that allows users to:

--[] Make simple calculations.
+- [x] Make simple calculations.
--[] Read a random math-related quote.
+- [x] Read a random math-related quote.

 The app is built by first building the core functionality, which is a calculator that is able to perform all mathematics operations.
 After this step is concluded, it is used as a part of a full website that includes 3 sub-pages.
 Enjoy!